Milk chocolate: Milk chocolate combination bars

-At the beginning of the 20th century, bars which combined milk chocolate with other sweet ingredients appeared on both sides of the Atlantic.
+At the beginning of the twentieth century, bars which combined milk chocolate with other sweet ingredients appeared on both sides of the Atlantic.
 In 1904, Cailler launched its Branche, a praline-filled and branch-looking bar.
 Other Swiss chocolatiers, Theodor Tobler and Emil Baumann, invented Toblerone in 1908 which contained almonds, honey and nougat.
 In the United States, the Goo Goo Cluster was first introduced in 1912 which added caramel, marshmallow and peanuts to the list of ingredients.
 These were soon followed, in 1914, by Fry's Turkish Delight in the UK.
 Shortly afterwards, Clark introduced the Clark Bar, which has been called the first combination bar, in 1917.
 In 1920, Otto Schnering of the Curtiss Candy Company created the Baby Ruth bar.
 By 1925, it was the most popular bar in the US.
 Soon afterwards, two other brands that would become global giants followed, the Mars Bar in 1932 and, three years later, Rowntree's introduced the Kit Kat.
 By 2014, 650 Kit Kat bars were being consumed each second.
 Combination bars came to dominate the confectionery market with sales surpassing $140 billion in 2018.
+As of 2023, milk chocolate was most commonly paired globally with caramel flavours and almonds.